mtgjson/mtgjson-website/docs/data-models/set/index.md

 > ### booster <i class="optional"></i>
 >
 > A breakdown of possibilities and weights of cards in a booster pack.
-See the [Booster](/abstract-models/booster/) abstract model.
+See the [Booster](/abstract-models/booster/) Abstract Model.
 >
 > - **Type:** `object`
 > - **Introduced:** `v5.0.0`

 > ### cards
 >
 > The list of cards in the set.
-See the [Card (Set)](/data-models/card-set/) data model.
+See the [Card (Set)](/data-models/card-set/) Data Model.
 >
 > - **Type:** `CardSet[]`
 > - **Introduced:** `v4.0.0`